vcmi/vcmi/docs/modders/Map_Objects/Creature_Bank.md

 				{ "amount": 4, "type": "cyclop" }
 			],

-			// How hard are guards of this level.
-Unused?
-			"combat_value": 506,

 			/// Description of rewards granted for clearing bank "reward" : {

-				/// Approximate value of reward, known to AI.
-Unused?
-				"value": 10000,

 				/// Granted resources
 				"resources": {